seanthegeek/powertools/Get-User/README.md

 Parameters
 ----------

- **SAMAccountNames** (String, Required)
+ **UserIdentifiers** (String, Required)

-One or more account usernames, separated by commas, or a path to a text file containing one username per line.

-Domain prefixes and suffixes are ignored.
+One or more UPNs, SAMaccountnames, or email addresses, separated by commas, or a path to a text file containing one identifier per line.
+Domain prefixes are ignored.

 Examples